dojo/docs/manual/index.rst

 DojoX
 =====

 DojoX serves many purposes, and by design is difficult to document.
 Here, we have an ongoing effort to document the most used, stable, reliable and powerful aspects of DojoX.
-DojoX contains code in alpha and experimental states, so your assistance in testing and documenting are especially helpful.
+DojoX stands for Dojo eXtensions and contains code in a variety of states, from very stable and robust, to alpha and experimental, so your assistance in testing and documenting are especially helpful.

 * `dojox <dojox/index>`_